Anger & Alcohol: Anger Management

 Without even realizing it, soon Timothy was turning to his beer every time he and Rebecca had an argument.
 The more he drank, the angrier he became.
 One evening, he not only discovered that he had drunk an entire six pack, but he was sure that Rebecca was hiding his private stash of beer.
 In a rage, he tore through their apartment until he found her on the bed.
 Without even blinking an eye, he was soon screaming at her and choking her.
 It was only when she hit him on the face trying to get free that he came to himself and realized with horror that he was completely out of control.

-• A counsellor or psychologist can help you understand the reasons you are angry.
+• Understand the reasons you are angry.
 In many cases, we become angry because we are overly stressed or frustrated with the situation at hand.
 A counsellor or psychologist can help us understand what we are really frustrated about and help set goals to help change the situation.

-If you or someone you know is having problems with anger issues combined with alcohol use, a counsellor, psychologist or therapist may be able to help.
-They can teach you or your friend about stress and anger management techniques, improve your communication skills and uncover the underlying reasons for your inappropriately expressed anger.
+If you or someone you know is having problems with anger issues combined with alcohol use, we may be able to help.
+Our team can teach you or your friend about stress and anger management techniques, improve your communication skills and uncover the underlying reasons for your inappropriately expressed anger.

 Associated Counselors & Psychologists Sydney